TanmanG/Work-Samples/README.md

 # Work Samples
 Within this repo is a collection of various pieces of programming I've done on different projects.
-They include C# projects done for game development, hobby work, and college cirriculum, along with C projects done for university coursework.
+The first folder ("CSharp") contains samples from C\# projects I've done for game development, hobby work, and college cirriculum.
+The second folder ("C") contains C projects done for university coursework.
 An explaination/brief of each sample follows:

 # C\# Projects